 GOP Health Care Bill Could Leave 24M More Without Coverage By 2026, CBO Says

-The CBO's report could create even greater political hurdles for the GOP plan, which already has drawn opposition from major interest groups, health policy experts and even some GOP lawmakers.
-The Trump administration is touting the lower premiums and deficit reductions that the CBO estimated, but it is also playing defense as it faces questions about what to do about tens of millions of uninsured Americans.
+A new report finds that the Republican bill to repeal and replace the Affordable Care Act would reduce the federal deficit by $337 billion over a decade but would also leave 24 million more Americans uninsured during that same period.

-Just over 28 million Americans were uninsured in the first half of 2016, according to the latest data from the Census Bureau.
-The CBO estimates that in 2026, there would likewise be 28 million uninsured Americans if the current health care law remained in place.
-However, 52 million would be uninsured under the American Health Care Act, which is the first step in the Republican repeal-and-replace plan.
+The uninsured estimates from the nonpartisan Congressional Budget Office could create even greater political hurdles for the GOP bill.
+That legislation has already drawn opposition from major interest groups, health policy experts and even some GOP lawmakers.
+The bill's defenders are touting the lower premiums and deficits that the CBO estimated, but they are also facing questions about what to do about tens of millions of uninsured Americans.

 Much of the initial spike in uninsured Americans would come from repealing the individual mandate.